Suspicious 'powdery' substance found on Adams County ballot

 Some of the substance was cooking material, but it also included an unknown chemical, which the state lab is testing, officials confirmed.

-Adams County Clerk and Reporter Josh Zygielbaum said officials will know the results by Monday, although initial testing of the substance came back negative for narcotics, explosives and anything toxic.
+Adams County Clerk and Recorder Josh Zygielbaum said officials will know the results by Monday, although initial testing of the substance came back negative for narcotics, explosives and anything toxic.

 Election workers never opened the ballot after receiving it in an Adams County drop box, Zygielbaum said, adding they noticed the powder spilling from the envelope and could feel a "very significant amount" of granular substance inside.